stevencarlislewalker/sparkLearn/README.md

-# Figuring out logistic regression and decision trees in spark.
+# Figuring out Spark -- one step at a time

 #### Current tasks (for before Thursday?)